gauravmanerkar/uc_recently_viewed_products/README.txt

 -- INSTALLATION --

-* Install as usual, see http://drupal.org/node/1897420 for further information.

-* Download the latest release of this module .
+* Download the latest release of this module.

 * Uncompress the archive in your Ubercart contrib directory:
 [your Drupal root]/sites/all/modules.